 1919 – Irish Repulican, Éamon de Valera, sentenced to life imprisonment for the Easter Rebellion escapes from Lincoln Prison.

-1920 – Still a deserter Toplis is released from prison and re-enlists in the Royal Army Service Corps at Bulford where he becomes involved in the black market sale of Army petrol.
+1920 – Still a deserter Toplis re-enlists in the Royal Army Service Corps at Bulford where he becomes involved in the black market sale of Army petrol.

 1920 (January) – Decorated Etaples Nurse, Florence Nightingale Shore murdered on train travelling between London and Hastings

 1920 (April) – Deserts from Army and makes his way to Inverness and the North East of Scotland.
 Wanted in connection with the death of taxi driver George Spicer.